anirudhsundar/dotfiles/README.md

-## Personal repo to maintaining my dotfiles
+## Personal setup

 This is a personal repo to setup my dotfiles across different machines.

 I'm using [**dotbot**](https://github.com/anishathalye/dotbot) to install the dotfiles.